SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     FATA[0000] Service web must be state=active or inactive to upgrade, currently: state=updating-active nersc:elvis-flask-demo $

-The solution here is to Stop or the problematic service, and then try the upgrade again.
+The solution here is to stop the problematic service, and then try the upgrade again.
 You may need to wait 10+ seconds, or longer, for the service to actually stop correctly.